twoelw/kiisu-manager/README.md

 - **Startup Color:** `Purple`, `Off`, `Red`, `Green`, `Blue`, `Yellow`, `Cyan`, `Magenta`, `White`
 - **Charge Rainbow:** `On` / `Off`

+## Note for Momentum users
+Auto PowerOFF is already an option in Momentum.
+I suggest you turn OFF the auto poweroff option in kiisu manager and keep the one in flipper settings on.

 ---

 **Make sure your Kiisu is on the latest [companion firmware](https://github.com/twoelw/enhanced-kiisu4-fw/releases) for it to work!**